BeyondMagic/rwppi/README.md

 **Note:**

-Iris will take far longer than what I anticipated, the first working version will be released under 1.0.0 tag, see #1.
+Iris will take far longer than what I anticipated, the first working version will be released under 1.0.0 tag.

 ---